DataDog/datadog-agent/docs/agent/upgrade.md

 #### To Install Fresh

-In case you want to install on a clean box you have to provide an api key:
+In case you want to install on a clean box (or have an existing agent 5 install from which you do not wish to import the configuration) you have to provide an api key:

 ```shell
  DD_API_KEY=YOUR_API_KEY bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"